 - 1) Both teams are encouraged to appoint a capable scorer for the entire duration of the game, where possible.
 If a scorer is not appointed by one or both teams or one or both managers are not available for the entire duration of the game then the respective batting team shall replace the missing scorer(s) with suitable players in their team or a manager. - 2) Scorers are expected to sit together while scoring. - 3) Both team captains must produce two numbered team lists prior to the game.
-One shall be given to the umpires and one to the scorers. - 4) Teams are required to record the score of the game properly and correctly in their own team score book or on a score sheet.
-A mobile device, which allows the game to be scored on CricHQ or CricClubs, may be used additionally.

-5) The home team is expected to provide two chairs, a table and, if necessary, a sun/rain cover for the scorers.
+One shall be given to the umpires and one to the scorers. - 4) Teams are required to record the score of the game properly and correctly in CricClubs. - 5) The use of a paper scoresheet during the game is permitted; however, such handwritten scoresheets must be uploaded to CricClubs after the match.
+If a paper scoresheet is used, the Duckworth-Lewis-Stern (DLS) par score can be calculated using the online DLS Calculator in CricClubs. - 6) The home team is expected to provide two chairs, a table and, if necessary, a sun/rain cover for the scorers.
 Each home team must provide a scoreboard for each home game showing at least the score, the number of wickets fallen, the number of overs bowled and the target score.